hwsingh27/Getting-In-Tune/README.md

 played for only 1sec.
 Pictures are uploaded on the GitHub.</br>

 ## Extra Credit
-1) Caliberation routine is not implemented.
+1) Calibration routine is not implemented.